The French Countryside

 And so the bitter end has finally arrived.
 I’m on the last 2-hour leg of the 8.5-hour bus ride back from Berlin with the same boy I picked up at the Stuttgart hauptbanhof exactly 5 months ago.

 We all thought Croatia was going to be our last trip, but then Antoine graciously invited all 7 of us to his home in Berthenay, France; a small town in the French countryside about 15 minutes outside of Tours (about 2.5 hours southwest of Paris).
 None of us turned down the offer, of course, so we rented 2 cars for the weekend to drive 8.5 hours from Stuttgart across almost the entirety of France (…the largest country in Europe).
-Somehow we ended up with an Audi and a BMW, so that made the drive better.
-Despite how long the drive was, outrageous tolls, and gas prices, it was absolutely 100% worth it.
+Somehow we ended up with an Audi and a BMW, which made the drive better.
+Despite how long the drive was, outrageous tolls, and gas prices, it was beyond worth it.
 All the trips I’ve taken the past 5 months have been special for different reasons, but if I had to rank them, this one would be #1 on the special scale if that can be a thing.

 We left around 5:30 last Friday so we didn’t get to Berthenay until 3:30 in the morning.
 We drove down windy streets in the pitch dark and easily stumbled upon the meeting point, which was the church, since I don’t think there was more than one main road in his town.
 But we found Antoine, and he led us back to his home.
 We stepped out of the car, looked up at the clearest night sky, and then looked forward to the cutest home I have ever seen.
 We went straight to bed since it was so late and were even more pleasantly surprised when we woke up in the morning.

-After eating the delicious breakfast that his parents prepared for us, we got ready and headed out to the château not too far from his home, which was gorgeous and we all actually enjoyed going inside (usually we’re too cheap to pay for it or people tell us it’s not worth it).
+After the delicious breakfast Antonie's parents prepared for us, we got ready and headed out to the château not too far from his home, which was gorgeous and we all actually enjoyed going inside (usually we’re too cheap to pay for it or people tell us it’s not worth it).
 We explored the castle’s surroundings as well and then headed back to his house, where his parents were already preparing lunch for us.
 We were showered with more wine, cheese, baguettes, exquisite (can’t think of a more appropriate word) meats, and crêpes than we anticipated.
 It was beyond generous and I am incredibly thankful for all his family did for us last weekend.
-It’s one thing to host a small group, but there were 7 of us who all eat a lot.
+It’s one thing to host a small group, but there were 7 of us who eat a lot.
 If you put food in front of us, we’ll probably eat all of it.

-After the delicious lunch we went to Tours for wine tasting!
+After the delicious lunch, we went to Tours for wine tasting!
 It was only 5 euros to taste 6 different wines, which I’d never done before.
 They were all delicious (I discriminate against no wines) and we bought 2 bottles to thank his parents.
 After that we explored Tours a bit, headed back to his house, and then out again to a beach nearby on a beautiful river just as the sun was setting.
 We sat there with some drinks for a while and headed back home for a late dinner and a “house party”, since his parents let us have the house for the night.
 It was the first night all of us had where we actually just enjoyed each others company the entire time with no goal of going out to a club or another party.
 We had many, many times hanging out together in ZC (Scott’s room) but we always left at some point.
 Sometimes it’s nice to just enjoy the people you’re with, and that’s exactly what we did.